- What Is a Facelift?

 What Does a Facelift Accomplish?

 The design of a facelift operation is determined by the specific needs of each individual patient.
-Our plastic surgeon will design the operation with your unique facial structure and aesthetics goals in mind and does not use a “one size” fits all approach.
+Our plastic surgeon will design the operation with your unique facial structure and aesthetics goals in mind.
+He does not use a “one size” fits all approach.

 The goals of the operation are to treat the both the surface and deep layers of the face by: